ziyed/Laravel-Shopping-Cart/README.md

 # LaravelShoppingCart
-A Simple Session Based Database Driven Shopping Cart Library.
+A Simple Session Based Database Driven Shopping Cart Library For Laravel.

 It's Really Simple & Easy To Manage Your Shopping Cart Item At Laravel

 ## Installation